 Quality Pattern

-Many qualities, such as various physical properties (e.g. density, colour, orientation), are defined in the Common module.
 Quality and Role are both subclasses of ‘Inherent’, a foundational type for things that depend for their existence on a single independent particular that is its bearer.
 An Inherent is associated with the bearer via the 'inheresIn' relation (or one of its subrelations).
 An Inherent is an Endurant because it is present in its totality at any time that it exists.
-Non-geologic qualities that are general are defined in the Common module.
+Non-geologic qualities, e.g. density, colour, orientation, that are general are defined in the Common module.
 Geologic qualities that span multiple geoscience modules are defined in the Quality module.
 Other qualities applicable only to certain modules are defined in those modules.

-Bearers are bound to their qualities are bound via the gsoc:hasQuality relation, and qualities to their bearers via the gsoc:isQualityOf relation.
+Bearers are bound to their qualities via the gsoc:hasQuality relation, and qualities to their bearers via the gsoc:isQualityOf relation.
 Importantly, qualities such as Colour can have values such as Red.
-Qualities are bound to their values via the hasValue relation in principle, but in practice, due to OWL constraints, there are two binding relations: gsoc:hasValue for binding to types, such as Red, and hasDataValue for binding to non-types, such as 10.13 or “foo”, which are indeed simple xml types (e.g. text, decimal, date).
+Qualities are bound to their values via the hasValue relation in principle, but in practice, due to OWL constraints, there are two binding relations: gsoc:hasValue for binding to types, such as Red, and hasDataValue for binding to literal types, such as numbers (e.g. 10.13) or strings (e.g. “foo”), which are implemented as simple xml types (e.g. text, decimal, date).
 In an instance, typed quality values are also instances and typically assigned using blank nodes: in the example below, a blank node is used to specify the type of quality (gsop:Metamorphic_Grade), and another blank node is used to specify the medium metamorphic grade value.

 con:XmRockBody